Operation Jackpot: Effectiveness and importance

-Background: Naval Commandos
+Background: naval commandos

-At the conclusion of Operation Searchlight and Operation Barisal, the Pakistan Army and Navy had driven the Mukti Bahini into India, where they entered a period of reorganization during June and July 1971 to train guerrillas, set up networks and safe houses in the occupied territories to run the insurgency and rebuild the conventional forces.
-Col. M. a.
-G. Osmani divided the country into 11 sectors, while planning to send 2,000–5,000 guerrillas inside Bangladesh every month with 3/4 weeks training to hit all targets of opportunity, while build up the regular force to seize territory in Sylhet, Indian officials suggested fielding a force of 8,000 guerrillas with regular troops in leadership position with three or four-month's training.
-The solution was to activate the hitherto inactive Sector No. 10 as a special sector for naval commandos with Col. Osmani in charge from 13 May onwards, and this Naval commando force was to be trained as per the Indian suggestion, acting as an elite force for attacking riverine and seabourne targets.
+At the conclusion of Operation Searchlight and Operation Barisal, the Pakistani Army and Pakistan Navy had driven the Mukti Bahini into India, where they entered a period of reorganization during June and July 1971 to train guerrillas and set up networks and safe houses in the occupied territories to run the insurgency and rebuild the conventional forces.
+M. A. G. Osmani divided the country into 11 sectors.
+He planned to send 2,000–5,000 guerrillas inside Bangladesh every month with 3/4 weeks of training to hit all targets of opportunity, while building up the regular force to seize territory in Sylhet, Indian officials suggested fielding a force of 8,000 guerrillas with regular troops in leadership positions with three or four months of training.
+The solution was to activate the hitherto inactive Sector No. 10 as a special sector for naval commandos with Col. Osmani in charge from 13 May onwards.
+This naval commando force was to be trained as per the Indian suggestion, acting as an elite force for attacking riverine and seaborne targets.

 Col. Osmani's initial strategy of sending 2,000–5,000 guerrillas inside Bangladesh every month since July and hitting the border outposts with regular battalions had not yielded expected results for various reasons.
-By July–August, Pakistani commanders were confident that they have contained the "Monsoon offensive" of the Mukti Bahini.
-As the pace of military operations in Bangladesh slacked off, the civilian morale was adversely affected, which prompted East-Pakistan administrative authorities to claim that the situation had returned to "normal".
+By July–August, Pakistani commanders were confident that they had contained the "Monsoon offensive" of the Mukti Bahini.
+As the pace of military operations in Bangladesh slacked off, civilian morale was adversely affected, which prompted East Pakistan administrative authorities to claim that the situation had returned to "normal".
 In response to this declaration, the Mukti Bahini launched 2 operations: (1) Guerrilla attacks in targets in Dhaka by a crack commando group trained by Major ATM Haider (ex-SSG commando), and (2) the simultaneous mining and damaging of ships in Chittagong, Chandpur, Mongla and Narayanganj on 15 August, which became known in Bangladesh and international media as "Operation Jackpot".

 Mukti Bahini riverine activity

-Bangladesh is crisscrossed by numerous wide rivers and, during the April-October monsoon flooding, about 300 additional navigable channels.
-The movement and logistics of Pakistan army largely depended on their control of the inland waterways, and of the Sea ports.
+Bangladesh is crisscrossed by numerous wide rivers and, during the April–October monsoon flooding, about 300 additional navigable channels.
+The movement and logistics of the Pakistan Army largely depended on their control of the inland waterways and the seaports.
 Mukti Bahini did not operate a separate naval wing during March–June 1971.
 River craft were requisitioned as needed.
-The Pakistan Navy and Air Force sank one such craft, MV Ostrich, during Operation Barisal on 26 April, while Pakistani gunboats sank 3 boats commanded by Mukti Bahini on 5 May 1971, at Gabura.
+The Pakistan Navy and Pakistan Air Force sank one such craft, MV Ostrich, during Operation Barisal on 26 April, while Pakistani gunboats sank 3 boats commanded by Mukti Bahini on 5 May 1971, at Gabura.